Indian (1996 film): Casting and filming

 For production work, Shankar visited Las Vegas to learn about new technology and purchased cameras for production.
 Furthermore, the director visited Australia alongside cinematographer Jeeva and music director A. R. Rahman to location hunt and to compose tunes.
 The film's unit was given strict orders to maintain privacy, with Hindi actor Jackie Shroff being notably turned away from visiting the shooting spot.
 A song for the film was shot at Prasad Studios featuring Haasan and Matondkar alongside 70 Bombay models.
 This led to a protest from the Cine Dancers Union who argued that Tamil dancers should have been utilised instead, with Shankar opting to pay them off to avoid further hassle.
 Another duet between Haasan and Koirala was shot near the Sydney Opera House in Sydney and Canberra for fifteen days.
 A flashback song was canned with four hundred dancers and a thousand extras at Gingee with Kamal Haasan and Sukanya, while another song featured shooting in Jodhpur, Rajasthan.
 A fight scene was shot at Irungkaattukottai Motor Racing Track.
 The flashback sequences, set during pre-Independent India, were in black-and-white.
 Graphic designer Venky noted that Indian was his most difficult project to date (in 1997) with a scene constructed to feature Kamal Haasan's character alongside Subhas Chandra Bose.
 Venky had to remove blemishes on the film reel of Bose provided by the Film Division's archive before merging Haasan on to the shot to make it appear that the pair were marching in tandem.

 Indian was the most expensive Indian film at the time.
 According to an estimate by critic G. Dhananjayan, the production budget was ₹8 crores (worth ₹96 crores in 2021 prices).
 Rediff.com however estimated budget to be ₹15 crore.
 The music video for "Akadanu Naanga" directed by Padam Kumar and choreographed by Vaibhavi Merchant, cost ₹1.5 crore.

 Soundtrack

 The soundtrack album includes five tracks composed by A. R. Rahman, and was released in 1996 by Pyramid & Sony Music India.
 The soundtrack was also released in Hindi as Hindustani by Tips Industries and in Telugu as Bharateeyudu by T-Series.
-The lyrics were written by Vaali for the original version, Mehboob & P. K. Mishra for Hindustani and Bhuvanachandra for Bharateeyudu.
+The lyrics were written by Vaali and Vairamuthu for the original version, Mehboob & P. K. Mishra for Hindustani and Bhuvanachandra for Bharateeyudu.

 The Tamil soundtrack of Indian was a major success, having sold about 600,000 records within days of release.
 The Hindi soundtrack, called Hindustani, sold a further 1.8 million units, bringing total sales to at least 2.4 million units.